POLICIES & DISCLOSURES

 Student-to-Teacher Ratio Policy

-A student that disrupts a class, to the extent that other students are prevented from pursuing their studies, will be placed on probation, and a subsequent repeat of such disruption will lead to the student being unenrolled from the course or the entire program.
+A student who disrupts a class to the extent that other students are prevented from pursuing their studies will be placed on probation, and a subsequent repeat of such disruption will lead to the student being unenrolled from the course or the entire program.
 Dismissal will act as notice of cancellation and withdrawal from such course and will trigger the SVHS Refund Procedures.

 Identity Authentication & Login Credentials

 Because we are providing you with a certificate of completion when you complete this course, we need to authenticate that you are taking the course yourself.
-Our courses are online, and we don’t see you face to face, but we still we need to check that you are who you say you are.
+Our courses are online, and we don’t see you face-to-face, but we still need to check that you are who you say you are.
 The way you type is unique.
-You may be required to authenticate via our Typed Signature biometric authentication system which studies your typing pattern to verify your identity before you take quizzes, tests and finals.
+You may be required to authenticate via our Typed Signature biometric authentication system, which studies your typing pattern to verify your identity before you take quizzes, tests, and finals.

 Policy Supporting Students with Disabilities